raghavsingh05/space-fight-game/README.md

 # space-fight-game
-A space fight game using JavaScript HTML and CSS
+A space fight game using Vanilla JavaScript, HTML, and CSS.